Best Motovlog Camera

 Sony FDR-X3000 (🚴♂️ Best Camcorder)

-The Sony FDR-X3000 is an underwater camcorder which records in crisp 4K resolution to make for stunning motovlogs.
+The Sony FDR-X3000 is an underwater camcorder which records in crisp 4K resolution, making it the perfect addition to any motovlog setup.

 The various viewing angles of this camcorder from Sony give it the edge over other motovlogging-capable cameras.
 Select from a narrow, medium, or wide viewing angle and find the best setup for the video you want to shoot.
 This adjustable viewing angle is great for motovlogging as it lets you record and frame your surroundings exactly how you want to.